Skuffies/reddit-bot-docs/downloading-the-bot.md

 # Downloading the Bot

-### To download the bot you can click this link  [Master Branch Download](https://github.com/elebumm/RedditVideoMakerBot/archive/refs/heads/master.zip)
+**To download the bot you can click this link  [Master Branch Download](https://github.com/elebumm/RedditVideoMakerBot/archive/refs/heads/master.zip)**

-#### To view the source code of the master branch you can visit [The Video Maker Github](https://github.com/elebumm/RedditVideoMakerBot)!
+**To view the source code of the master branch you can visit [The Bot Github](https://github.com/elebumm/RedditVideoMakerBot)**

-##### To Download the Develop Branch click this link [Develop Branch Download](https://github.com/elebumm/RedditVideoMakerBot/archive/refs/heads/develop.zip)
+**To Download the Develop Branch click this link [Develop Branch Download](https://github.com/elebumm/RedditVideoMakerBot/archive/refs/heads/develop.zip)**

+**(Note that the develop branch is not stable.
+Use it at your own risk)**

 Other ways you can **Clone the repo**: Include